carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

 end
 ```

 For the Fourier transformed current-current correlation $$\Lambda_{xx}(q)$$ the paper uses two summations.
 The first (eq.
 16) runs over positions without offsets from the basis.
 The second (eq.
-17) then resolves those offsets with a shift by $$\hat{e}_y$$ and also translate positions to the center of the two sites involved with the hopping term.
+17) then resolves those offsets with a shift by $$\hat{e}_y$$ and also translates positions to the centers of the two sites involved with each hopping term.
 Combining both equations in a MonteCarlo.jl compatible style yields

 ```math
 \begin{equation}